ronelm2000/kirara-series-ranker/README.md

  * [SpinKit](http://tobiasahlin.com/spinkit/) for loading animation.
  * [thsort](http://mainyan.sakura.ne.jp/thsort.html) for the original inspiration.
  * [dexie](https://dexie.org/) as an IndexedDB wrapped (used to store local copies of images in your browser).
+ * Ayaya for [Kirara Fantasia Wiki](https://wiki.kirafan.moe/), which is the source for all game images.

 ## Known Issues